lonely701/iptv/readme.md

-# File storage for personal use.
+# iptv playlists for personal use.